dabeaz/curio/docs/devel.rst

 If you call this function, you'll see a message and the program will go to sleep for awhile.
 While it's sleeping, nothing is happening at all.
 If you look at the CPU usage, it will show 0%.
-Under the covers, the program has made a "system call" to the operating system which has suspended the program.
+Under the hood, the program has made a "system call" to the operating system which has suspended the program.
 At some point the timer will expire and the operating system will reschedule the program to run again.
 Just to emphasize, the ``time.sleep()``